 What would you tell your younger self, if you could?

-What’s the advice you would scribble down and slip into your own pocket, or email to yourself from [email protected]?
+What’s the advice you would scribble down and slip into your own pocket, or email to yourself from you-@-the-future-dot-com?

 As the first in our wellness series in partnership with hims, I asked guys to share the habits, routines, and acts of self-care they wish they’d started earlier.